 The determinants of health illustrate that our health and wellbeing is influenced by much more than access to quality healthcare.
 The factors that affect our health are often many and complex, and lie outside health services and health policies.

 Health in All Policies (HiAP) is an approach to public policies across sectors that systematically takes into account the health implications of decisions, seeks synergies, and avoids harmful health impacts in order to improve population health and health equity.
 It improves accountability of policy makers for health impacts at all levels of policy making.
-It includes an emphasis on the consequences of public policies on health systems, determinants of health and wellbeing (WHO, Helsinki Statement on Health in All Policies, 2013).
+It includes an emphasis on the consequences of public policies on health systems, determinants of health and wellbeing.

 A key feature of HiAP is a formal collaborative arrangement for policy making and planning.
 It acknowledges that the work of many organisations and agencies contribute to community health and wellbeing and the best policy and planning outcomes arise from that collaboration.
 It is community-centred with a focus on health and wellbeing outcomes.